Skylar27jin/cs506-project/README.md

 # CS506 Project - Resume Analyzer

 We aim to build a tool that evaluates resumes and provides data-driven insights on how well they align with specific job descriptions.
 Instead of directly predicting job offer likelihood, our tool will analyze hiring data to identify the most influential factors affecting hiring decisions.
-This will offer quantifiable, evidence-based feedback beyond what existing AI resume evaluators provide.
+Unlike other resume scoring tools, our system draws from real hiring outcome data to identify which features—like skills, education, certifications—actually correlate with success in specific fields.
+This provides applicants with quantifiable and context-aware recommendations instead of generic keyword tips.

 ## Project description: